equitablegrowth/Playfair/README.md

 ![alt text](http://www.austinclemens.com/Playfair/assets/loading.gif "Loading a graph")

 ### Easy to theme
 Playfair's current theme system is largely undocumented but parameters are clearly named and it should be relatively easy to create your own theme.
+Switching between themes is as easy as choosing the theme you want from a dropdown.
+This is the default theme:

 ![alt text](http://www.austinclemens.com/Playfair/assets/themeexample.png "The default theme")